 The study of film is really the study of humanity: who we are, what we believe, and why we believe it.
 For this course, students will thoughtfully examine a variety of movies, both in and outside of class, asking and answering tough questions of those movies and of ourselves.
 Through this film analysis, students will develop critical thinking skills and gain understanding of worldviews--others' as well as their own.

 ENG 301 - Creative Writing

-With the emphasis on individual expression, students will explore and compose different genres of creative expression such as fiction, non-fiction, drama, prose and poetry.
+With an emphasis on individual expression, students will explore and compose works in several genres of writing, including fiction, nonfiction, drama, and poetry.

 ENG 305 - Children's Literature